echicken/node-ax25/README.md

 *ax25.Packet.disassemble(frame)* expects *frame* to be a plain array of unsigned 8-bit integers representing an AX.25 frame less the start/stop flags and Frame-Check Sequence (FCS.)
 Either your interface or some middleware must remove the flags and verify the FCS, then format the data as described before passing it off to this method.

 *ax25.Packet.assemble()* returns an array of unsigned 8-bit integers representing an AX.25 frame without start/stop flags or an FCS.
-Either your interface or some middleware must calculated and append the FCS to the frame, then prepend and append flags and convert the array as needed.
+Either your interface or some middleware must calculate and append the FCS to the frame, then prepend and append flags and convert the array as needed.

 ---
 ####To Do: